Mental Health First Aid (MHFA)

 If you are unsure whether MHFA 2 day or MHFA 1 day Champions training is best for you, please refer to the guide below:

-The course is aimed at frontline workers and volunteers, typically from the following areas:
+This course is fully funded and open to for frontline workers and volunteers within Somerset, typically from the following areas:

 • Housing/Homelessness/Rough Sleeping